top of page

 The Role of the Learner Profile

 A Learner Profile is more than a student biography or interests list.
-It’s a school-defined framework of the skills, dispositions, and capabilities learners need to thrive, and a way for students to actively reflect, track, and grow in those areas.
+It’s a school-defined framework of the skills, dispositions, and capabilities learners need to thrive, allowing students to reflect, track, and grow in those areas actively.

 Example in Practice

-In one school, students used their Learner Profiles at the start of a design sprint to identify which capabilities they’d need to activate, from collaboration to creative thinking, and created mini ‘learning teams’ based on complementary strengths.
+In one school, students used their Learner Profiles at the start of a design sprint to identify which capabilities they needed to activate, from collaboration to creative thinking.
+They created mini ‘learning teams’ based on complementary strengths.

-In this way, the Learner Profile isn’t just about the learner, it becomes a tool used by the learner to shape and co-design their journey.
+In this way, the Learner Profile transforms into a tool that empowers learners to shape and co-design their educational journey.

 Pedagogical Frameworks That Foster Learner Agency

-At its heart, inquiry invites learners to lead the learning process by posing questions, exploring concepts, and constructing meaning.
-When teachers guide rather than tell, agency increases naturally.
+At its core, inquiry invites learners to lead the learning process by asking questions, exploring concepts, and constructing meaning.
+When teachers guide rather than dictate, agency increases naturally.

 Use it to… co-construct units around real-world problems, student wonderings, or provocations.

-PBL invites students to explore meaningful challenges over time, often integrating disciplines.
-Students collaborate, problem-solve, and produce authentic outcomes, all while navigating choice and voice.
+PBL encourages students to explore meaningful challenges over time, often integrating various disciplines.
+Students collaborate, problem-solve, and produce authentic outcomes, all while exercising their choice and voice.

 Use it to… give learners control over the product, process, or purpose — or all three.

-This human-centred process empowers learners to empathise, ideate, prototype, and reflect.
+This learner-centered process empowers students to empathize, ideate, prototype, and reflect.
 It’s a natural fit for co-design, encouraging students to take ownership while solving real-world problems.

-Use it to… structure innovation and encourage iterative learning driven by students.
+Use it to… structure innovation and encourage iterative learning led by students.

 UDL ensures that all learners can access and engage with learning through multiple means of representation, expression, and engagement.
 It supports agency by acknowledging learner variability from the outset.